gjr80/weewx-stackedwindrose/readme.txt

 5)  Various attributes of the generated plot can be controlled through a number of settings in the [StdReport] [[StackedWindRose]] section in weewx.conf.
-This approach has the advantage of retaining user settings across upgrades of this extension but any change to these paramaters will require a weewx configuration reload or a weewx stop/start.
+This approach has the advantage of retaining user settings across upgrades of this extension but any change to these paramaters will require a weeWX configuration reload or a weeWX stop/start.
 The extension installer does not permit comments to be included in weewx.conf so the windrose plot parameters and explanatory notes are included below.
 Commonly changed options include the units of measure (group_speed parameter) and date-time format (time_stamp parameter).